loopstick/CCADigitalElectronics_Spring2018/README.md

 			- How would you grade your device?
 			- What would you have done differently if you had to do the assignment over again?

-   - Write a self-evaluation, email to me (stewari@cca.edu) by Friday, March 2 at noon.
+  - Write a course evaluation, email to me (stewari@cca.edu) by Friday, March 2 at noon.

   		Course evaluation
 			- What further would you like to learn in this course?
 			- What would you like to change in the course material?
 			- What would you like to change in the way the material is delivered?